ZJONSSON/parquetjs/README.md

 write a large amount of structured data to a file, compress it and then read parts of it back out efficiently.
 The Parquet format is based on [Google's Dremel paper](https://www.google.co.nz/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=0ahUKEwj_tJelpv3UAhUCm5QKHfJODhUQFggsMAE&url=http%3A%2F%2Fwww.vldb.org%2Fpvldb%2Fvldb2010%2Fpapers%2FR29.pdf&usg=AFQjCNGyMk3_JltVZjMahP6LPmqMzYdCkw).

+**How is this version different from parquetjs-lite**: This fork of parquetjs-lite enables the parsing of Parquet files that include 'dataPages' of both dictionary and non-dictionary types

 Installation
 ------------